Webb Deep-Sky Society News

 -

-The digital version of this issue of the Deep Sky Observer is available for those that have registered to download using the same login details as last time.
+The digital version of the Deep Sky Observer issue 190 is available for those that have registered to download using the same login details as last time.

 If you're a Webb Deep-Sky Society member that isn't currently registered for the download version, but would like to be, please contact our membership secretary.

-For those that are perfectly happy with their paper hardcopies, I understand that you may already have your hands on them.
+For those that are perfectly happy with their paper hardcopies, I understand that they're in the post already.

 Everyone else can take a look at what's in this issue and read Owen Brazell's editorial whilst considering whether to join us.